Triangulation is a psychological idea frequently addressed within the realms

 Narcissistic people frequently employ triangulation in psychology as a

-manipulation strategy to:ย
+manipulation strategy to:

 Form partnerships and exclude identified dangers.
-Manipulate the
+Manipulate the narrative by

-their perspective.
+perspective.

-Campbell and Foster (2007) state that triangulation in relationships is
+Campbell and Foster (2007) state that triangulation in relationships is a

-important for recognizing and addressing manipulative behaviors.
+recognizing and addressing manipulative behaviors.

 Breaking the Triangulation Cycle